 - Related Products

-The Cameron ORBIT rising stem ball valve is ideal for applications when zero leakage and frequent operation are demanded.
-They are used globally in gas processing plants using molecular sieve systems in switching service.
+Ideal for applications that require zero leakage and frequent operation, Cameron ORBIT rising stem ball valves are used globally in gas processing plants using molecular sieve systems in switching service.

 - No rub between sealing surfaces